ashfurrow/blog/source/blog/2012-03-24-society-health-and-the-politics-of-being-fat.html.markdown

 That would be like calling a politician inept for having a large nose, being red-headed, or short.
 Someone's [physical appearance](http://en.wikipedia.org/wiki/Phrenology) bears no appearance on their ability to govern.

 Conflating fat with health, and further conflating health with the ability to govern, is stupid.
-As a society, we've reached the point that, outside of frat houses, calling something "gay" as an insult is becoming socially unacceptable.
-I think that, in the next few decades, the same thing is going to happen to making fun of fat people.
+I think that, over the next few decades, we'll see this start to become socially unacceptable.

 ## What About Rising Obesity Rates?